repasscloud/lunavpn-www/app/content/english/blog/2023-12-05-how-to-build-a-vpn-service-with-modern-technology.md

 Maintaining the security of our VPN service is an ongoing process.
 We implement a robust CICD pipeline to deploy the latest security patches and updates as they become available.
 This proactive approach ensures that our VPN service remains resilient to emerging threats.

-[CICD](https://www.redhat.com/en/topics/devops/what-is-ci-cd "Red Hat CICD article") is like the vigilant guardian of your VPN fortress, constantly patrolling the walls and strengthening
+[CICD](https://www.redhat.com/en/topics/devops/what-is-ci-cd "Red Hat CICD article") is like the vigilant guardian of your VPN fortress, constantly patrolling the walls, strengthening defenses, and ensuring that your online activities remain safe and secure.